-Join Chris Mattia for an in-depth discussion in this video Recording your voice, part of Blended Learning Fundamentals.
+Join Chris Mattia for an in-depth discussion in this video Recording your voice, part of Teaching Techniques: Blended Learning.

 - The human voice is one of the most powerful…teaching and learning tools we have.…Learning to create a good recording…of your own voice…is a skill everyone can learn.…Creating a good recording requires three things.…A quiet place to record,…a good microphone,…and the right recording settings.…Let's start with where to record.…If you have your own office,…a small meeting room,…or even a spare bedroom at home,…you're all set.…Start with reducing outside noise…by closing your door or any windows.…